-- Behavioural incidents, including removal from the classroom. - Attendance, permanent exclusion, and suspension. - Off-site provision. - Incidents of searching, screening, and confiscation. - Anonymous surveys for staff, learners, parents, professional partners and other stakeholders on their perceptions and experiences of the school behaviour culture.
+- Behavioural incidents, including removal from the classroom. - Attendance, permanent exclusion, and suspension. - Offsite provision. - Incidents of searching, screening, and confiscation. - Annual surveys for staff, learners, professional partners, and parents/carers on their perceptions and experiences of the school behaviour culture.

-The data will be analysed every month by the assistant principal for behaviour.
+The data will be analysed by the Assistant Principal - Behaviour and Pastoral.

 The data will be analysed from a variety of perspectives including: